bbqglgl/PAYDAY2_pecm_bug_fix/README.md

 #### Even though host has mod, Clients who are in host's room think as if PECM bug is.
 #### However, PECM is working well in host.
 So, PECM work well.

+### Change Log
+#### Version 2
+ - Change priority on BLT for avoid crash with other mods.
+ - Support automatic update on superBLT.